 Your Las Vegas fatal car accident attorney will encourage you to pursue both economic and non-economic damages.
 The compensation that you request can total tens or hundreds of thousands of dollars.
 Regardless, your attorney will help you gather car accident evidence and witness testimony to support your request.

 Even if you ask for a reasonable amount of compensation, there is no guarantee that you will get what you request.
 You and your lawyer must prepare an argument that shows a judge or jury that your family member was killed due to a motorist’s negligence.
-Over the course of your litigation, your attorney works in lockstep with you to develop an argument that a judge or jury can easily understand.
+Throughout your litigation, your Las Vegas wrongful death lawyer works in lockstep with you to develop an argument that a judge or jury can easily understand.

 Common Challenges in Pursuing Compensation from Insurance Companies